AdobeDocs/platform-learn.en/help/platform/sources/ingest-data-from-adobe-analytics.md

 ---
 # Ingest data using the Adobe Analytics Source connector

-The Adobe Analytics Source connector allows you to easily stream data from Adobe Analytics into Adobe Experience Platform's Real-time Customer Profile and Experience Data Lake, in a seamless and scalable manner.
+The Adobe Analytics Source connector allows you to easily stream data from Adobe Analytics into Adobe Experience Platform's Real-Time Customer Profile and Experience Data Lake, in a seamless and scalable manner.
 For more detailed product documentation, see [create an Adobe Analytics source connector in the UI](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html)

 >[!VIDEO](https://video.tv.adobe.com/v/29687?quality=12&learn=on)